 - The number of individuals with bipolar disorder who commit suicide is 60 times higher than that of the general population.

-- People who have bipolar disorder are at a higher risk of also suffering from substance abuse and other mental health problems.
+- People who have bipolar disorder are at a higher risk of also suffering from substance abuse such as alcoholism as well as other mental-health problems.